JeremyKievit/MemeMe-V2.0/README.md

 # Future work
 Some minor improvements to improve efficiency:
 * Replace the two navigation controllers with a new root navigation controller that segues to the tab bar controller.
-This would help to eliminate redundancy and allow for more modularity.
+This would help to eliminate the redundancy of having two identical navigation controllers with independent (but identical) IB actions and outlets.
-* Create a single SentMemesVC class with the core functionality for the navigation controller and subclass it to create the separate UITableView and UICollectionView view controllers with their respective delegates.
+* Create a single SentMemesVC class with the core functionality for the navigation controller and subclass it to create the separate UITableView and UICollectionView controllers with their respective delegates.
 * Write unit tests.

 # Libraries and frameworks